dotco/Rebuilder/README.md

 * Modules must be placed within their own namespaced directory in `/modules/`, i.e. `/modules/CSSTidy/` and `/modules/JSMin/`
+* Modules must include a `config.php` file in their base directory containing deafult configuration settings.
+Check below in the **Usage** section for conventions.
 * Modules may contain sub-directories and classes.
 * If you have a class contained within a sub-directory, the class name must include the sub-directory path included where you replace any